Announcements and Upcoming Events

 Textbook: None.

 Best way to contact Dr. Thomas: Email mthomas@cs.csustan.edu Please put "CS4960" in the subject line of every email.
-Email without the "CS4960" might be classified as spam by my email filters.
+Email without the "CS4960" might be classified as spam by email filters.
 Remember to sign your emails (put your first and last name at the bottom).

 Or simply stop by office hours.